fweiss/arduino-tdd/README.md

 - Sparkfun ESP8266 Thing Dev

 ## Platform support
 Sloeber come equipped with several platforms.
-To include Sparfun. use this URL http://arduino.esp8266.com/stable/package_esp8266com_index.json

-To add a platform:
+To add a platform/board:
-- Preferences > Arduino > third party index url's
+- Preferences > Arduino > Third party index url's
 - Add the url
+- Preferences > Arduino > Platforms and Boards
+- Navigate down to a specific board and version
+- Select the platform/board

+Wait for the download to complete.
+Download status is shown in the lower right corner of the Eclipse window.

+### Sparkfun ESP8266 Thing Dev

+The URL is URL http://arduino.esp8266.com/stable/package_esp8266com_index.json

+Select the eSP8266/esp8266/2.3.0 platform.